 If you live in a dry climate, the air is constantly robbing your skin of moisture.
 You can slow this thievery down by getting a humidifier.
 It puts moisture back into the air, helping to keep your skin more hydrated.
 These are particularly effective when used in your room overnight.

 Although senior itch can be incredibly annoying, in most cases it is not dangerous.
 There may be a risk of infection if your incessant scratching breaks the skin, so do your best to alleviate the itchiness using the tips and suggestions listed above.
 Talk to your doctor or a dermatologist if your symptoms persist.
+You can also try these tips to soothe senior itch.

 Learn the best-kept secret for looking and feeling years younger.
 Click here to discover how.